kontainapp/guide/appendix/azure_aks.md

 # --network-plugin kubenet
 # --enable-addons monitoring

-# takes a little time to start
+# wait for a bit, as it takes a little time to start
+# Now, you are ready for testing Kontain

-# if you want to add a node with nested virtualization turned on, add custom node
+# Now, ONLY if you want to add additional nodes using a node pool with nested virtualization turned on, add a custom node
 $ az aks nodepool add \
 --resource-group kdocs \
 --cluster-name kdocscluster \